Chris Harrison Says ‘Bachelorette’ Clare Crawley May Have To Walk Around With A Thermometer When Show Resumes

 Trying to get Bachelor in Paradise finished for this summer will be even more challenging.
 The two shows can’t be filmed simultaneously, as the same production crew works on both The Bachelorette and Bachelor in Paradise.
 In addition, Paradise also relies on castoffs from the previous season of The Bachelorette to populate its cast.

-In the Glamour interview, Harrison revealed that he talks to Bachelor creator Mike Fleiss, ABC executive Rob Mills, and all the show’s producers nearly every day as they brainstorm for ways to get a Bachelor check-in or a reunion type show on the air “immediately.”
+In the Glamour interview, Harrison revealed that he talks to Bachelor creator Mike Fleiss, ABC executive Rob Mills, and all the show’s producers nearly every day as they brainstorm ways to get a Bachelor check-in or a reunion type show on the air “immediately.”
 A previously filmed spinoff, The Bachelor: Listen To Your Heart, premieres April 13.

 The American version of The Bachelorette isn’t the only one in limbo.
 Entertainment Tonight reports that the Australian adaptation of the ABC dating series has also been postponed due to the coronavirus pandemic.
-Dancing With the Stars pro dancer Sharna Burgess had been in talks to headline the Aussie version, but she says it’s all been put on hold for now.
+Dancing with the Stars pro dancer Sharna Burgess had been in talks to headline the Aussie version, but she says it’s all been put on hold for now.